 Laser therapy shows potential as a viable treatment option, improving vascularity and increasing the thickness of the vagina eptithelium.
 However, longer-term studies are needed to explore the effectiveness of this approach over time.

 Prior to commencing any treatment, it is important to talk to your doctor.
 They will be able to assess your symptoms and devise the most appropriate treatment plan for you.
 Hormone therapy will not be suitable for everyone.

 2. Cancer treatment

-Women with early stage breast cancer are often treated with aromatase inhibitors; however, 74% of patients report reduced vaginal lubrication during treatment and a concurrent decreased libido.
+Chemotherapy can cause tissue thinning and atrophy in the vagina.
+Women with early stage breast cancer are often treated with aromatase inhibitors and 74% report reduced vaginal lubrication during treatment and a concurrent decreased libido.
 These symptoms negatively impact quality of life and can lead to low compliance.
 Testosterone cream has been shown to improve symptoms of vaginal atrophy in women taking aromatase inhibitors.

 Women who undergo radiotherapy to the pelvic area are also at increased risk of vaginal dryness.
 If the ovaries are targeted they may stop producing oestrogen, causing an immediate menopause, with all of its associated symptoms.
 If the vagina or vulva are targeted specifically, their linings can become irritated, inflamed and tender.
 The extent and permanence of these issues depends on how stringent the treatment regime is.

 3. Hysterectomy (oophorectomy)